 The course will start at 3 pm - Singapore local time (GMT+8)

 - To understand the importance of pathology and histo-prognostic, molecular factors and liquid biopsies in the management of NSCLC

-- To learn about the management of patients after progression, in special situations and side effects of treatments and the use of targeted agents in NSCLC and obtain some highlights of ongoing clinical research
+- To learn about the management of patients after progression, side effects of treatments and the use of targeted agents in NSCLC and obtain some highlights of ongoing clinical research

 Download the programme

 This course is part of a of a three-steps ESMO global programme on EGFR.
 The programme is organised into three parts, an education segment (with two educational courses) and a hospital visit segment hosted by partner institutes.
 Successful applicants will be automatically enrolled (no need to re-submit your application for each component) in the following educational activities:

 - ESMO Virtual Preceptorship on NSCLC to be held 6-8 May 2021

 - ESMO Virtual Advanced Course on EGFR-mutated NSCLC to be held on 21-23 June 2021

 - A 4-days hospital based practical experience in selected

 European host institutes (dates for this will be proposed considering both the status of the pandemic and the availability of the host centres.
 Most likely, it will not be possible to organize site visits until the end of 2021.